 In an effort to better estimate the timeline of DPD inhibition and formation of new DPD, we modified the protocol for the Phase 1B trial and began enrolling patients in the amended Phase 1B trial in April 2022.
 On November 1, 2022, we announced that data from the Phase 1B trial identified multiple dosage regimens with potentially better safety and efficacy profiles than currently existing chemotherapy regimens.
 Since 5-FU exposure is dependent on both the PCS6422 regimen and the capecitabine regimen, safe regimens were identified as well as regimens that cause DLTs.
 One of the regimens in the Phase 1B trial did cause DLTs in two patients, one of whom died.
-The Phase 1B trial is continuing to enroll patients and is expected to complete enrollment in 2023.
+The Phase 1B trial is continuing to enroll patients and is expected to complete enrollment by the end of 2023.
 The next trial will be a Phase 2 trial to determine which regimens provide an improved efficacy-safety profile over present therapy using the principles of the FDA's Project Optimus initiative to help guide the design of the trial.
 This FDA initiative requires us to consider NGC regimens that are not at the maximum tolerated dose or exposure level.

 Discussions with the FDA in April 2023 have clarified that the major goal for the next Phase 2 trial will be to evaluate and understand the dose- and exposure-response relationship for anti-tumor activity and safety.
 The specific dosage regimens for the trial will be defined following the determination of the MTD from our ongoing Phase 1B trial.
 We recently completed Cohort 3 in the Phase 1B trial, which dosed patients with PCS6422 in combination with capecitabine at 150 mg BID (twice a day), with no dose-limiting toxicities.
-Enrollment is now complete for Cohort 4, although the initial safety evaluation for this cohort is still ongoing.
-The last cohort of the study is expected to enroll in the fourth quarter of 2023.
-As a result of the data from the Phase 1B study and recent discussions with the FDA, we have begun Phase 2 trial preparation tasks and will collaborate with the FDA to further define the dosage regimens and final design prior to the trial.
-We will need to obtain additional funding before we can conduct this trial.
+Enrollment in Cohort 4 is currently ongoing, as it has been expanded to include six patients to further evaluate the safety at this dose.
+To date, no DLTs have been observed in this Cohort, but safety evaluation for this Cohort is still ongoing.
+Once the Cohort is fully enrolled and the safety evaluation is complete, the need for any additional cohorts will be further evaluated.
+Based on the data from the Phase 1B study and ongoing discussions with the FDA, we have begun Phase 2 trial preparation tasks and will collaborate with the FDA to further define the Phase 2 dosage regimens and final design prior to the trial.
+The trial is planned for 2024, but we will need to obtain additional funding before we can conduct this trial.